muzzley/alljoyn-muzzley-gateway-connector/README.md

     sudo mkdir -p /opt/alljoyn/apps/muzzleyconn/store
     sudo mkdir -p /opt/alljoyn/apps/muzzleyconn/etc

-Under Gateway Connector, the muzzleyconn process will be run as "muzzleyconn" user.
+2) Under Gateway Connector, the muzzleyconn process will be run as "muzzleyconn" user.
 It needs to be able to write to the "etc" subdirectory.
 Since we created the directory structure above as root (sudo), change the owner and the group of that directory:

      sudo chown -R muzzleyconn /opt/alljoyn/apps/muzzleyconn
      sudo chgrp -R muzzleyconn /opt/alljoyn/apps/muzzleyconn

-Note that in the previous section, we ran the command "make NO\_AJ\_GATEWAY=1" in the $ROOTPATH/muzzleyconn directory.
-The NO\_AJ\_GATEWAY flag means that we are building the "standalone" version of MQTT Connector.
-This time, we will build it without that flag:

-    cd $ROOTPATH/muzzleyconn
-    make

-Copy the resulting executable, to the "bin" subdirectory of muzzleyconn app:
+3) Copy the resulting executable, to the "bin" subdirectory of muzzleyconn app:

     sudo cp $ROOTPATH/muzzleyconn/build/muzzleyconn /opt/alljoyn/apps/muzzleyconn/bin

-Copy the Manifest file to the top-level muzzleyconn app directory:
+4) Copy the Manifest file to the top-level muzzleyconn app directory:

     sudo cp $ROOTPATH/muzzleyconn/Manifest.xml /opt/alljoyn/apps/muzzleyconn

-The Manifest file has to be modified to allow the muzzleyconn process to be run as "muzzleyconn" user.
+5) The Manifest file has to be modified to allow the muzzleyconn process to be run as "muzzleyconn" user.
 Add the following line after the <env_variables> line:

     <variable name="HOME">/home/muzzleyconn</variable>

-Just like the standalone muzzleyconn, the Gateway Connector app needs a configuration file.
-Its format is the same as previously described, but you will need to place it in a different location.
-Copy your muzzleyconn_factory.conf file from the previous section to:
+6) The Gateway Connector app needs a configuration file.
+Copy your muzzleyconn_factory.conf file to:

     /opt/alljoyn/apps/muzzleyconn/etc/muzzleyconn_factory.conf